agile-lab-dev/witboost-cdp-hdfs-specific-provisioner/README.md

 - Java 17
 - Apache Maven 3.9+

 **Version:** the version is set dynamically via an environment variable, `PROVISIONER_VERSION`.
-Maker sure you have it exported, even for local development.
+Make sure you have it exported, even for local development.
 Example:

 ```bash
 export PROVISIONER_VERSION=0.0.0-SNAPHSOT